National Electrical Safety Code

 Adoption of the NESC varies by state.
 In areas where the code has been adopted, it is enforceable as law.
 The most up-to-date source for information on NESC adoption by state is available directly from the IEEE website:

 The NESC is revised every five years.
-The revision cycle for the 2012 edition is well underway:

 - 3Q through 4Q 2010 – NESC subcommittees and workgroups review proposed comments.